NKkrisz/Steam-Deck-Hardware/README.md

     - Other things...
 - Get pictures of all LCD & OLED components (all sides)
 - Get more video footage of certain mods (eg. clicky buttons, dual-stage triggers)
+- Add images of packaging (worldwide and Japanese versions)